Zhong-Lab-UCSD/HiFislides/README.md

 Aligner bwa was used to map HIFISLIDE R1 reads to spatial barcodes (i.e. R1 reads from recycled flowcell)

+L1R1Dedup.fasta is the output fasta by surfdedup

 ```
 bwa index L1R1 L1R1Dedup.fasta
 ```
+HIFISLIDE_R1.fastq is the raw R1 read from HIFISLIDE sequencing.

 ```
 bwa mem -a -k 40 -t 32 L1R1 HIFISLIDE_R1.fastq